Kirti Kulkarni, MD

 - Observation of pathology, breast surgery, and radiation therapy practice

-The Breast Imaging reading rooms are located on the first and second floors of the Duchosoiss Center for Advanced Medicine (DCAM).
-Screening mammograms and breast MRI (including MRI guided breast biopsies) are performed on the first floor of DCAM.
-Diagnostic mammograms, breast ultrasound, and related image guided procedures are performed on the second floor, DCAM 2B.
+Facilities: The Breast Imaging reading rooms are located on the first and second floors of the Duchosoiss Center for Advanced Medicine (DCAM).
+Screening mammograms and breast MRIs (including MRI-guided breast biopsies) are performed on the first floor of DCAM.
+Diagnostic mammograms, breast ultrasounds, and related image-guided procedures are performed on the second floor, DCAM 2B.

-The work day varies depending on the daily schedule.
-If MRI guided breast biopsies are scheduled, the work day may begin as early as 6:45 am, although routinely the day begins at 8:00 and goes until at least 5 pm, Monday through Friday.
-The fellow will be assigned to cover screening mammography, diagnostic mammography (including breast sonography), breast MRI, image guided procedures or interdisciplinary breast conference preparation.
+Work Schedule: The work day varies depending on the daily schedule.
+If MRI-guided breast biopsies are scheduled, the work day may begin as early as 6:45 am, although routinely the day begins at 8:00 and goes until at least 5 pm, Monday through Friday.
+The fellow will be assigned to cover screening mammography, diagnostic mammography (including breast sonography), breast MRI, image-guided procedures, or interdisciplinary breast conference preparation.
 The breast imaging schedule is posted monthly.

-Section meetings: Sections meetings occur monthly and are posted on the monthly schedule.
+Section meetings: Section meetings occur monthly and are posted on the monthly schedule.

 Systems training: Systems training will occur with a member of the IT department.

 Introduction to staff: The Breast Imaging section consists of Dr. Hiroyuki Abe, Dr. Kirti Kulkarni, and Dr. Rajshri Shah.
 Introduction to the technologists will occur during the first two weeks of the fellowship.

 Educational responsibilities: In addition to contributing to the section teaching file and teaching residents and medical students at the workstation, the fellow will be expected to participate in the following conferences:

 - Radiologic-Pathology Correlation conference (Wednesday, 7:30am)